MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/how-to-add-xrb-support-for-client-drivers.md

 ---
-Description: 'This topic describes how a USB client driver can use Windows Driver Model (WDM) driver routines to allocate and format an URB before sending the request to the Microsoft-provided USB driver stack.'
+Description: This topic describes how a USB client driver can use Windows Driver Model (WDM) driver routines to allocate and format an URB before sending the request to the Microsoft-provided USB driver stack.
-MS-HAID: 'buses.how\_to\_add\_xrb\_support\_for\_client\_drivers'
+MS-HAID: buses.how\_to\_add\_xrb\_support\_for\_client\_drivers
 MSHAttr:
 - 'PreferredSiteName:MSDN'
 - 'PreferredLib:/library/windows/hardware'